Bates v. State Bar of Arizona: Background

-John Bates and Van O'Steen graduated from the Arizona State University College of Law in 1972.
+John R. Bates and Van O'Steen graduated from the Arizona State University College of Law in 1972.

 Two years later, they formed a legal clinic, in order to "provide legal services at modest fees to persons of moderate income who did not qualify for governmental legal aid".
-Therefore, they accepted only cases involving "routine matters, such as uncontested divorces, uncontested adoptions, simple personal bankruptcies, and changes of name" (and refused complicated cases, such as contested divorces) and kept costs down "by extensive use of paralegals, automatic typewriting equipment, and standardized forms and office procedures".
-"Because appellants set their prices so as to have a relatively low return on each case they handled, they depended on substantial volume" in order to make the clinic profitable.
+Therefore, they accepted only cases involving "routine matters, such as uncontested divorces, uncontested adoptions, simple personal bankruptcies, and changes of name" (and refused complicated cases, such as contested divorces), and kept costs down "by extensive use of paralegals, automatic typewriting equipment, and standardized forms and office procedures".
+"Because [they] set their prices so as to have a relatively low return on each case they handled, they depended on substantial volume" in order to make the clinic profitable.

 Two years into the practice, Bates and O'Steen "concluded that their practice and clinical concept could not survive unless the availability of legal services at low cost was advertised and, in particular, fees were advertised".
-At the same time, the American Bar Association (ABA), whose decisions are advisory and not binding upon the bar associations of individual states, amended its rules of ethics on February 19, 1976, to endorse limited advertising by lawyers, albeit in telephone directories rather than in newspapers.
+At the same time, the American Bar Association (ABA), whose decisions are advisory and not binding upon the bar associations of individual states, amended its rules of ethics on February 17, 1976, to endorse limited advertising by lawyers, albeit in telephone directories rather than in newspapers.
 Following the model of allowable information approved by the ABA, Bates and O'Steen decided to test the constitutionality of Arizona's prohibition against advertising and, three days after the ABA vote, placed an advertisement in the Arizona Republic on February 22, 1976.